davendw49/awesome-LKM-paper/README.md

 ---
 ## Introduction

 ***Big thanks to ChatGPT for helping us to draft this section.
-We have investigated a lot about integrating LLMs and KBs for building more powerful AI model, which Prof. Wang name it as [LKM (Large Knowledge Model)](https://www.techbeat.net/article-info?id=4608).***
+We have investigated a lot about integrating LLMs and KBs for building a more powerful AI model, which Prof. Wang names it as [LKM (Large Knowledge Model)](https://www.techbeat.net/article-info?id=4608).***

 A large knowledge model refers to an AI model that combines the capabilities of a large language model with access to extensive knowledge bases.
 These models are designed to provide a comprehensive understanding of natural language inputs by leveraging both pre-existing knowledge and contextual understanding.

 By integrating a large language model with knowledge bases, an AI system can access factual information, verify statements, provide explanations, and answer complex questions more accurately.
-This combination allows the model to tap into a vast pool of knowledge and provide informed responses based on the context and information it has access to.
+This combination allows the model to tap into a vast pool of knowledge and provide informed responses based on the context and information it has access.

 ## PaperList